top of page

-The Crusader Bug feeds on a wide range of plants, including wattles, sennas and eucalypts and orchard plants (such as citrus) and garden plants (such as roses).
+It feeds on a wide range of plants, including wattles, sennas and eucalypts and orchard plants (such as citrus) and garden plants (such as roses).
 It prefers new shoots and pierces plants with its sucking mouthparts.

 The Crusader Bug can live for 3.5 months, and its life cycle from egg to adult is complete in 38 days.

 The Emerald Dragonfly is a widespread species which can be found all around Australia.
 Dragonflies have very good eyesight generally enabling them to avoid spiders’ webs.
 It is a strong flyer and spends most of the time flying in the air often cruising up and down dams and other small water bodies as well as over creeks and rivers.
 Active by day, it rests at night usually staying high on top of trees.

-The Emerald Dragonfly grows to around 50mm and changes its eye colour from brown to emerald when matured.
+It grows to around 50mm and changes its eye colour from brown to emerald when matured.

 The Garden Orb Weaver constructs a round orb web strategically positioned in a likely flight path for insects.
 When an insect flies into the web, the spider senses the vibration, rushes out from the web centre and rapidly wraps the victim in silk, rotating it with its shorter middle legs.
 When the prey is secure the orb-weaver administers a bite and sits back to allow the deadly venom to do its job.
 Once all movement has stopped, the spider takes the meal to the centre of the web and eats it or hangs it up for later.
 The spider in this photo is busy wrapping up an unfortunate emerald dragonfly.